by John Clay

 One of a Kind

-What features are unique to Career Profile?
+What features are unique to Career and Education Explorer?

-- Career Profile provides detailed local wage data.
+- Career and Education Explorer provides detailed local wage data.
 It shows wages for Minnesota's 13 economic development regions, and it shows how high and low wages can go for selected occupations by displaying the 10th to 90th wage percentiles.
 The tool also shows the median wage offer for vacancies from the state's Job Vacancy Survey to provide a current snapshot of wage offers in a specified area.

 Making It Better